speakez-llc/CSV2Parquet/README.md

 # CSV2Parquet console utility

 This console app reads through a series of CSV files and performs column and row-level enrichments before outputting to parquet format.
 Part of the goal is to make the data more transportable.
 There's a level of "natural" compression that occurs with the standard "Snappy" compression - aside from the parquet format itself - being a mix of column and row-store to reduce unnecessary repetition of values in files.
 In the case here with CMS Medicare Part D data the ratio was about 6:1 reduction - from 32GB of data to about 5.9 or so before adding calculated columns.
 With the new calculated columns, which have a high cardinality - the reduction was closer to 3:1.
 But any reduced multiple is a good multiple when it comes to data movement - and if I was more sensitive to it I would do more to extract dimensional data and GZip the files on output.
-Just imposing order on the data to this level was good enough for this project and scope of data.
+Just imposing order to this level was good enough for this project and scope of data.

 ## DuckDB